+Change this diagram to refer to requestor and provider agents?

 The Network Service Agent

 The NSA is central to the NSI architecture since all NSI processes are invested in the Network Service Agent (NSA).
-The role of the NSI is to provide a platform for delivering Network Services.
-NSAs use NSI to exchange information between NSAs.
-Each NSA can also interact with its Transport Plane to deliver the local part of the Network Service and with other infrastructures such as those for security and monitoring.
+The NSA can support many different NSI Service types.
+Each service type can have mulyiple service instances; these instances are created in response to a service request.
+For example, each NSA shown in Figure 2 includes two instances of a Network Service, these are depicted as the green ‘Network Service’ boxes.

-The NSA assumes two possible roles - Requester and Provider.
+The NSA assumes three possible roles – Requester, Provider and Federating NSA.
 As a Requester, the NSA requests network resources and as a Provider it delivers these network resources to create a service.
 The Network Service Agent may at times act as a requester over one NSI interface while acting as a provider at a different NSI interface.
-Figure 2

-The NSA incorporates a number of functional components; some of which may be defined NSI Network Services

-others may be NSA internal functions; this is depicted in Figure 2.
-An example of the former might be a Connection Service or a Topology Service.
-An example of the latter may be a path-finding function.
+This is the case in a Federating NSA acts as a gateway to other providers; in this role the NSA can forward requests to other Provider NSAs.
+Federations of networks are described further in section 2.7.
+These three modes of operation are depicted in Figure 2.

-Figure 2: Roles of Network Service Agent
+Figure 2: Network Service Agent modes

+Also present in the NSA, but not shown, are some additional supporting functions such as path-finding function or an NSA forwarding look up service.
+These may local or remote, the definition of these functions is out of scope of the NSI.

 The Network Resource Manager

-The provider and Federating NSAs may incorporate a Network Resource Manager (NRM).
-The NRM manages the part the Network Service implemented locally; this is shown in Figure 3.
+The Provider and Federating NSAs may incorporate a Network Resource Manager (NRM).
+The NRM manages the part the Network Service implemented locally; two examples of NSAs with NRMs are shown in Figure 3.

 Figure 3: NRMs in an NSA

-NSI services
+NSI Sessions

+The NSI protocol supports two types of secure session.
+A NSA-to-NSA session provides a common session between NSAs, the service-to-service sessions provide per NSI service instance session, this is depicted in Figure 4.

 Figure 4: NSI sessions

-The NSI protocol deals with an abstracted model of transport services.
-This abstraction reduces or hides many of the real-world complexities of delivering a particular transport service.
-For instance, the NSI Connection Service takes a rather complex data transport circuit and presents it as if it were a simple pipe of a certain size between two locations.
-The user only needs to specify the ends, and the diameter of the pipe.
-The user places data in one end of the pipe and it emerges some time later from the other end in the same manner.
-This abstract concept is a simplified and convenient means of presenting the key functional aspects of the service object while hiding most or all of technical details that are in general not relevant to the application.

-In practice, the abstraction of a service presents a basic set of service primitives and a bounded set of parameters on those primitives that fully define what will be delivered as result of the service.
-To make this point, the NSI Connection Service provides primitives such as ReserveRequest and CancelRequest that perform very clear operations on a Connection, and these primitives are carefully bounded by the parameters associated with each – such as capacity, or end points, or start time.
-The detail of coordinating schedules and the exchange of circuit provisioning information across possibly many networks is hidden.

-In the NSI Architecture, these Services exist in the form of service specific agents known to, or incorporated within, the NSA.
-The NSI Protocol provides an extensible framework for the definition and incorporation of network services.
-The NSI has defined only one initial service: the Connection Service to meet the emerging need for automated creation and management of network connections.

 NSI service extensibility

-The NSI Interface provides a common framework in which Network Services can be delivered.
+The Network Services Framework provides a common platform on which Network Services can be delivered.
 To achieve this aim, the NSI Architecture is extensible; it inherently supports the ability to add new Network Services as they emerge.
 Examples of anticipated services include a Topology Service to distribute topology information and a Connection Monitoring service.
 The Network Service Agents must support these services and functions in order to provide the integrated service envisioned.